Killing of Golam Nafiz: Legacy

 On 19 August 2024, two advisers of the interim government and principle coordinators of Students Against Discrimination, Nahid Islam and Asif Mahmud, visited Nafiz's home.
 Banani Bidyaniketan School and College named one of their academic buildings after him.
-The rickshaw carrying Nafiz was later donated to July Revolution Memorial Museum and the rickshaw puller, Nur Mohammad, was assured of financial assistance by the interim government.
+The rickshaw carrying Nafiz was later donated to July Mass Uprising Memorial Museum and the rickshaw puller, Nur Mohammad, was assured of financial assistance by the interim government.